On this dayJul 13, 1929

 White Mob Forces 200 Black People Out of North Platte, Nebraska

-On Saturday July 13, 1929, more than 200 Black residents of North Platte, Nebraska, were driven out of the city by a mob of white residents.
+On Saturday July 13, 1929, a white mob drove more than 200 Black residents out of North Platte, Nebraska.
 The mob targeted the entire Black community with violence after a Black man was accused of killing a local white police officer.

 The day before, two white police officers responded to a domestic violence call at the North Platte home of a Black man named Louis "Slim" Seeman.
 When Mr. Seeman allegedly shot and killed one of the officers, a mob of white men and police descended on his home and trapped him inside of a chicken coop on the property.
 The mob then doused the coop with gasoline and set it ablaze with Mr. Seeman inside; when his body was pulled from the wreckage, it was clear he had died from a gunshot wound—either by his own hand or fired by a member of the mob.